annelisesaive/usdt-demand-pressure-turkey/README.md

 ## Motivation

 The hypothesis comes from computational models of carrying salience effects.
-The idea is that salient past events are strongly remembered and reduce the threshold for reacting to future cues.
-Formally, behavior depends not only on current input $x_t$, but on an accumulated memory term:
+The idea is that severe currency shocks could be strongly remembered and reduce the threshold for stablecoin adoption in the future.
+Adoption would depend on current input $x_t$ and on an accumulated memory term:

 $$
 \text{response}_t = f(x_t, M(t))
 $$

 where $M(t)$ summarizes prior exposure.

-Transposed to this setting, a severe currency shock could leave a trace that makes later shocks trigger stronger demand for stablecoin protection, even if they are smaller.

 Turkey provides a clean empirical setting, with three distinct and well-separated episodes:
 - **August 2018**  tariff shock and rapid currency collapse